DisCoTec/discotec.github.io/2020/attendees.md

 The following procedure should be used to ask questions:

 1. Click the `Q&A` from the Zoom dock.
-The dock is located at the top or bottom of your screen.
+The dock is located at the top or bottom part of your screen.

     ![Q&A](screenshots/q_and_a.png){:height="50%" width="50%"}